-Shannon, Kennel Assistant
+Shannon, Technician and Kennel Assistant

 Shannon is a local girl born who was raised in Overland Park, Kansas.
 She’s been in the business of animal care for over 25 years and her life’s passion has always been working with and helping pets.
 Shannon started out as a veterinary assistant in 1990 and she’s had the opportunity to work with multiple veterinary clinics.
 Today, Shannon does a little bit of everything around Mariposa.
 She is technically a kennel attendant, but she always goes wherever she is needed, assisting techs, doctors and even front staff when necessary.